shaneckeith/3d-ca-analysis/README.md

 These restrictions define a fully enumerable family of **2^8 = 256** rules that emphasizes sparse, frontier-driven dynamics.

-### Relationship to Wolfram's Canonical 3D Totalistic Rules
+### Relationship to Wolfram's 3D Count-Mask Totalistic Rules

-Wolfram's canonical 3D totalistic rules ([Demonstrations Project](https://demonstrations.wolfram.com/)) typically use:
+Wolfram's 3D count-mask totalistic rules (as commonly presented in the [Demonstrations Project](https://demonstrations.wolfram.com/)) specify which neighbor counts 0–26 produce a live cell, using:

 - **26-neighbor Moore count** (excluding the center cell)
 - **27-bit mask** over counts 0–26 (a space of **2^27 = 134,217,728** rules)